Definitive Img Comparison slider Press "Enter" to skip to content

 LEICA M27.8mm

-The lens I own is a lens that was converted from G mount to M mount by Ms-optics (Miyazaki Optical).
+The lens I own was converted from G-mount to M-mount by Ms-optics (Miyazaki Optical).

-The M mount lens conversion by Ms-optics (Miyazaki Optical) is characterized by linking with the rangefinder of Leica M type rangefinder cameras, but since there is no space in the lens mount, this lens only replaces the mount parts and does not link with the rangefinder of Leica M type rangefinder cameras.
+Ms-optics (Miyazaki Optical) M-mount lens modifications are characterized by the ability to link with the rangefinder of Leica M-type rangefinder cameras, but because there is no space in the lens mount, this lens simply requires replacing the mount parts and does not link with the rangefinder of Leica M-type rangefinder cameras.

-Out of curiosity, I attached it to the HASSELBLAD X2D and took a few photos, and was surprised that there was no color cast, even though the image circle was overwhelmingly insufficient.
-It seems like it would be quite practical under clear skies, so I would like to take it out from time to time.
-But it looks beautiful when attached to the X2D.
+Out of curiosity, I attached it to my HASSELBLAD X2D and took a few photos, and was surprised at the lack of color cast, even though the image circle was significantly smaller.
+It seems perfectly usable on sunny days, so I occasionally take it out.
+And it looks beautiful attached to the X2D.

-Because the rear element of this lens protrudes, one would think that it might get in the way of the Leica shutter membrane, but in my experience, I have had no problems with the digital M-mount cameras Epson R-D1, M8, M8.2, M9, and M typ240.
+This lens has a protruding rear element, so you might think it might get in the way of the Leica shutter membrane, but in my experience, I’ve had no issues with the digital M-mount cameras it’s used with: the Epson R-D1, M8, M8.2, M9, and M typ240.

-However, because the lens guard is located very close to the shutter membrane, there is a risk of an accident if the membrane bends or warps.
+However, because the lens guard is located right up against the shutter membrane, there’s a risk of an accident if the membrane bends or warps.

-The lens has a fixed aperture of F8, which is dark, and has a large amount of vignetting.
-Therefore, unless you use an F-stop of F16 and a dedicated 4X gradation filter to suppress this, you will not be able to obtain an image with a good amount of light even at the periphery.
+The lens has a fixed aperture of F8, which is dark, and there is significant vignetting.
+To suppress this, you need to attach a dedicated 4X gradation filter that darkens the aperture to F16, otherwise you won’t be able to get an image with even light intensity all the way to the periphery.

 3.Summary